cristinavisentin/paper-freeform-plasticity/README.md

     '$seeds = [1:1:30]' \
     '$innerLayers = [2]'
 ```
-#### 2. Testing different topologies on the XOR task
+#### 2. Testing different architectures on the XOR task
-You can run the experiment with different network structures, as shown in **Figure 4** of the paper, by modifying the `$innerLayers` parameter:
+You can run the experiment with different network sizes, as shown in **Figure 4** of the paper, by modifying the `$innerLayers` parameter:
 - Wide architecture $l=(2, 8, 1)$: set `$innerLayers = [8]`;
 - Deep architecture $l=(2, 2, 2, 1)$: set `$innerLayers = [2; 2]`.

 #### 3. Plasticity evolved through genetic algorithm (GA) on the XOR task
-To run the XOR task using a standard GA instead of MAP-Elites, as shown in **Figure 5** of the paper:
+To run the XOR task using a standard GA instead of MAP-Elites, as shown in **Figure 5** of the paper, run:
 ```bash
 java \
   -jar jgea.jar \